halfwit/todo2/README.md

 To say a particular .todo depends on another, we can manually edit the Makefile, or we can use the wrapper scripts to simplify the process.
 `todo add` is the base command we'll be using, to add hierarchies.
 (A complementary `todo rm` can be used to undo anything `todo add` can do!)
-To add something as a child dependancy, `todo add child <parent name> <child name>`.
+To add something as a child dependency, `todo add child <parent name> <child name>`.
 From the above examples, you would issue `todo add child 'BUG #01209' 'BUG #92930'`, or equivilently `todo add parent 'BUG #92930' 'BUG #01209'`.
-Arbitrarily many dependancies can be added between arbitrary pieces within the current working source tree.
+Arbitrarily many dependencies can be added between arbitrary pieces within the current working source tree.

 ## Commands of intrigue
- - `todo list` will output a list of all current leaves in the graph, (nodes which have no pending dependancies)
+ - `todo list` will output a list of all current leaves in the graph, (nodes which have no pending dependencies)
  - `todo listall` will list every piece of the graph in a flat structure.
 This is very useful in defining hierarchies on complicated TODO list
  - `todo dot` can be piped to `graphviz` and friends to view your current task hierarchies, with the completed nodes elided